$100,000 Salary After Tax in Indiana 2026

 Affluent

 1BR rent $850-1,200.
-Strong Notre Dame + healthcare audience.
-Higher county tax than Indianapolis but cheaper housing. $100K is significantly above local median.
+Notre Dame economic anchor + healthcare (Memorial Hospital, Beacon Health) + manufacturing (RV industry in Elkhart — capital of RV manufacturing).
+Higher county tax than Indianapolis but materially cheaper housing. $100K is significantly above local median.

 Top of the local market